Alfresco/alfresco-ng2-components/docs/rating.service.md

 ## Methods

-`getRating(nodeId: string, ratingType: any): any`<br/>
+-   `getRating(nodeId: string, ratingType: any): any`
     Gets the current user's rating for a node.
+    -   `nodeId` - Node to get the rating from
+    -   `ratingType` - Type of rating (can be "likes" or "fiveStar")

-`postRating(nodeId: string, ratingType: any, vote: any): any`<br/>
+-   `postRating(nodeId: string, ratingType: any, vote: any): any`
     Adds the current user's rating for a node.
+    -   `nodeId` - Target node for the rating
+    -   `ratingType` - Type of rating (can be "likes" or "fiveStar")
+    -   `vote` - Rating value (boolean for "likes", numeric 0..5 for "fiveStar")

-`deleteRating(nodeId: string, ratingType: any): any`<br/>
+-   `deleteRating(nodeId: string, ratingType: any): any`
     Removes the current user's rating for a node.
+    -   `nodeId` - Target node
+    -   `ratingType` - Type of rating to remove (can be "likes" or "fiveStar")

 ## Details